alexbigkid/abk_bwp/README.md

 execute 'python3 uninstall.py' in your terminal.

 ### Config:
-config.json - is file for configuration.
+config/bwp_config.toml - is file for configuration.
 By default the job for downloading the bing image is set to 8:30am.
-In order to change the time, please modify the config.json file.
+In order to change the time, please modify the bwp_config.toml file.
 If you like to keep more images you can increase the number of images to keep Default is 365 days - 1 year of images